Teklez/flutter-2024-proj/README.md

 # BetEbet - Mobile Application

 BetEbet is a mobile application designed to provide users with a platform to explore  various betting games.
-Whether you're interested in sports betting, casino games, or other forms of gambling entertainment, BetEbet offers a convenient way to engage with betting activities and enjoy the thrill of wagering.
+Whether you're interested in sports betting, casino games, or other forms of gambling entertainment, BetEbet offers a convenient way to see what people say about the games.

 ## Features